hlandgarten/hlandgarten.github.io/index.md

 ---
 layout: default
-title: "Home"
+title: Home
 ---

-# Welcome to My Site
+# Welcome

 This is the personal website of Harris Landgarten.
+Here you'll find my background, innovations, and ideas about AI and market forecasting.

+Check out the [Blog](/blog/) or [About](/about/).